What is Estate Planning?

 1. Fee for Consultation

 The majority of attorneys won’t demand payment upfront for a consultation.
 The initial meeting could take place in person or over the phone.
-In order to establish your estate planning needs, the lawyer will learn more about your financial and family position during the session.
+The lawyer will learn more about your financial and family position during the session to establish your estate planning needs.
 Don’t count on this phone conversation to reveal much.
-The process of estate planning is intricate and cannot be completed in a single 30- to 60-minute meeting.
+The estate planning process is intricate and cannot be completed in a single 30- to 60-minute meeting.

 2. Flat rate

-The most typical fee arrangement used by attorneys for estate planning is a flat rate.
-No matter how many times you call or email with a query, you’ll always pay the same amount at a flat rate.
-The lawyer can go through everything with you without having to worry about time running out, and you’ll feel more at ease knowing there won’t be a surprise bill in the mail.
+The most typical fee arrangement attorneys use for estate planning is a flat rate.
+No matter how often you call or email with a query, you’ll always pay the same amount at a flat rate.
+The lawyer can go through everything with you without worrying about time running out, and you’ll feel more at ease knowing there won’t be a surprise bill in the mail.

 3. Hourly Rate